Security upgrade · 2026

 (obfs4 / Snowflake-style) for the online path.
 Already today the BLE-mesh path is unaffected by

-network filtering — we want online to match.
+network filtering, and we want online to match.

 - BLE side-channel hardening (KNOB / BLURtooth / BLESA): app-layer crypto already